Practical Guide to Sending Caring Contacts

 If the author becomes aware of new information about the recipient based on replies or other information, the next scheduled message might need to be changed accordingly

-For example, if they replied to a message that their father died, the next scheduled message a few weeks should probably be modified from something like, “hope all is well with you.”
+For example, if they replied to a message that their father died, the next scheduled message should probably be modified from something like, “hope all is well with you.”

 Your organization is responsible for monitoring and responding to all incoming messages from your recipients (what we call “replies” to differentiate from what you send which we call “responses”).
 Here are some points to consider in planning your Caring Contacts program: